-You can pass these stones only in one direction.
+One can only pass these stones in one direction.
 Whole labyrinths can be build out of them, but mostly they force you to complete one part of the level before passing to the next one.

 You have problems with a oneway stone that blocks your way?
 Maybe a magic item is able to help you . . .